richard-warren/locomotionAnalysis/modelling/README.md

 # problem sessions
 session | problem
 ------- | -------
-181019_002 | cellData_old and cellData
-181020_001 | cellData_old and cellData
-181103_000 | cellData_old only // ks1 and ks2 results need to be moved
-191007_003 | only KS2 results? and nothing in the main folder 191009_003 | KS1 with and without HP, KS2, no results in main folder 191009_003 | empty cellData and cellData_withHighPass
-200113_000 | empty cellData
+181019_002 | cellData_old and cellData (qz kept the old one, which was my sorting) 181020_001 | cellData_old and cellData (qz kept the old one, which was my sorting) 181103_000 | cellData_old only // ks1 and ks2 results need to be moved (looks good now) 191007_003 | only KS2 results? and nothing in the main folder (looks good now) 191009_003 | KS1 with and without HP, KS2, no results in main folder (qz fixed) 191009_003 | empty cellData and cellData_withHighPass 200113_000 | empty cellData
 200117_000 | cellData doesn't match spike sorted units